Good as a cheesecake

 Having people supporting them turned out to be a crucial element of success.

 And Yangon Bakehouse products are definitely worth to try.
 They sell coffee, delicious cakes, but also local products like bread or honey.
-Anything you buy will help to organize courses for women from disadvantage background, which will empower them with a profession and the possibility to work.
+Anything you buy will help to organize courses for women from disadvantaged backgrounds, which will empower them with a profession and the possibility to work.

 Although the beginning was not a piece of cake.